Traffic Management with VOQs

 Head-of-line blocking—In traditional ingress queuing systems, traffic destined for multiple egress ports may be held in a single shared queue.
 If the egress port for the first packet is congested, all subsequent packets—even those destined for other non-congested ports—are blocked from forwarding.
 This effect is referred to as head-of-line blocking and results in reduced traffic throughput and increased latency.

-Key features of VOQ-based traffic management
+Key functions of VOQ-based traffic management

 • Per-egress Queuing at Ingress: Virtual Output Queues are created per traffic class and per egress interface, allowing granular traffic isolation and precise scheduling.